This Coffee Punch recipe is one of my favorite southern-inspired recipes.

 Next, you add the basic milk and sugar.
 Then you start adding the deliciousness — ice cream!
 Lots of ice cream and whipped topping.
-I found quite a few recipes that didn’t call for whipped topping but I found that I liked the creaminess that it added to the Coffee Punch recipe.
+I found quite a few recipes that didn’t call for the whipped topping but I found that I liked the creaminess that is added to the Coffee Punch recipe.
 You can omit it if it’s not your thing.

 This non-alcoholic version is great by itself, or you can also take the cold Coffee Punch up a few notches by adding chocolate liqueur and Rumchata.

 We recently had a little get together and I made this Coffee Punch recipe.
 I served it with Loacker Gran Pasticceria Creme Noisette.

 These delicious Italian treats have layers of wafers and hazelnut creme with finely chopped hazelnuts that are dipped in creamy chocolate.
 You can get either milk chocolate or dark chocolate varieties.

 These are seriously decadent!
 And, they go perfectly with this Coffee Punch – I crumbled up some of these wafers and sprinkled them on top of everyone’s Coffee Punch when I served it.
 I also set out a few dishes of them on my buffet and let everyone help themselves.

 I don’t know what was a bigger hit at the party – the Coffee Punch or the Loacker!
 Both got rave reviews.

 Loacker products are made in Italy of the finest products.
 It’s a family-owned business that’s been around for 90 years.
 They carefully craft their products using only the finest, all-natural ingredients.